bahanat/data_engineer_positioning/README.md

 │   └── update_order_total_price.sql
 │
 ├── README.md
-└── tables_creation.sql                 # SQL requests to create the different tables
+├── tables_creation.sql                 # SQL requests to create the different tables └── uml_and_explanation.pdf             # PDF file with UML diagram and detailed explanation
 ```

 ## How to